ecomba/blog/about.md

 - I was part of the inception of the [manifesto for software craftsmanship](http://manifesto.softwarecraftsmanship.org)
 - I co-founded a great software company, [patheleven](http://patheleven.com)
 - I have written a book on [starting a software project](https://leanpub.com/inceptions)
-- Currently I work as the _Head of Education_ at [Makers Academy](http://makersacademy.com) helping people change their careers and become great beginners!
+- I worked as the _Head of Education_ at [Makers Academy](http://makersacademy.com).
+- Currently I am running a test with [8th Light](http://8thlight.com) to see if we are a good match.

 If you have any other questions or just want to drop me a line, please don’t hesitate to do so, I am open to suggestions and ideas!